James W. Symington

-James Wadsworth Symington (/ˈsaɪmɪŋtən/ SY-ming-tən; born September 28, 1927) is an American lawyer and politician from Missouri who served as a member of the United States House of Representatives for four terms representing Missouri's 2nd congressional district from 1969 to 1977.
+James Wadsworth Symington (/ˈsaɪmɪŋtən/ SY-ming-tən; born September 28, 1927) is an American lawyer and politician who served as a member of the United States House of Representatives for four terms representing St. Louis County, Missouri from 1969 to 1977.
 Prior to that, in the late 1960s, he served as Chief of Protocol of the United States from 1966 to 1968 under President of the United States Lyndon B. Johnson.
 He is a member of the Democratic Party.

 Biography

 Youth, family, and education

 Symington, son of Stuart Symington (United States Senate member from Missouri) and Evelyn (Wadsworth) Symington, was born on September 28, 1927, in Rochester, New York.
-Through his mother, he is the grandson of James W. Wadsworth Jr., a politician from New York who served in both chambers of the United States Congress, and a great-grandson of James W. Wadsworth, a U.S. House of Representatives member from New York and New York state comptroller, and John Hay, the 37th United States Secretary of State.
+Through his mother, he is the grandson of James W. Wadsworth Jr., a politician from New York who served in both chambers of the United States Congress, and a great-grandson of James W. Wadsworth, a U.S. House of Representatives member from New York who was state comptroller of New York, and John Hay, the 37th United States Secretary of State.

 James attended St. Bernard's School in New York City, Mary Institute and St. Louis Country Day School in St. Louis.
 In 1945, he graduated from Deerfield Academy in Massachusetts and enlisted in the United States Marine Corps at the age of 17.
 He served in the Marine Corps as a Private first class from 1945 to 1946.

 Symington earned his Bachelor of Arts degree from Yale University in 1950 where he sang as a member of The Whiffenpoofs and as a member of the Glee Club.
 He also joined Berzelius secret society, according to the 1950 Yale Banner.
 He graduated from Columbia Law School in 1954.
 He married the former Sylvia Caroline Schapp on January 24, 1953 at The Church of St. Michael & St. George in Clayton, Missouri.
 Together, they had two children and five grandchildren.

 Early legal career and public service

 After graduating from law school, Symington served for two years as Assistant City Counselor (1954–1955) for St. Louis.
-In 1958, Symington entered the United States Foreign Service and was posted to London as assistant to John Hay Whitney, the ambassador of the United States to the United Kingdom and his maternal cousin one time removed.
+In 1958, Symington entered the United States Foreign Service and was posted to London as assistant to John Hay Whitney, the ambassador of the United States to the United Kingdom and his cousin one time removed.

 He served in this role until 1960, when he returned to private practice in Washington, D.C., where he served in a series of roles in government from 1961 to 1968: deputy director, Food for Peace (1961–1962); administrative assistant to United States Attorney General Robert F. Kennedy (1962–1963); director, President's Committee on Juvenile Delinquency (1965–1966); consultant, President's Commission on Law Enforcement and Administration of Justice (1965–1966); and Chief of Protocol of the United States (1966–1968).